 5. Desert

-Next is the desert environment, filled with cacti and a large range of plants that typically occupy an arid climate.
+The following environment is the desert, filled with cacti and plants that typically grow in an arid climate.

 6. Houseplants

-Complete with orange trees and an elevated turtle pond.
+Complete with orange trees and elevated turtle and tortoise enclosures.
+Spend time watching them eat.

 7. Courtyard Gardens

-This outdoor space is accessible in the warmer months through the main entrance near the restrooms.
+This outdoor space is open during the warmer months through the main entrance near the restrooms.

 Remember to Look Down

-You’ll find turtles lounging by koi ponds, tiny quail wandering about, and other creatures like chipmunks who have come in from the cold.
+You’ll find turtles lounging by koi ponds, tiny quail wandering about, and other creatures, like chipmunks, coming in from the cold.

-Highland Park Conservancy invites you to join Noelle Nagel, the Monroe County Parks Horticultural Interpreter, for a 2021 video tour.
-She shares her vast knowledge of the plant and animal collections.
+Highland Park Conservancy (HPC) invites you to join Noelle Nagel, the Monroe County Parks Horticultural Interpreter, for a 2021 video tour.
+She shares her vast knowledge of plant and animal collections.
 Enjoy!

 HPC, founded in 1994, is a member-supported, all-volunteer organization: the official not-for-profit partner of Monroe County for the stewardship of Highland Park.
-Learn more at highlandparkconservancy.org.
+Learn more about how you can join us at highlandparkconservancy.org.

 More information about Lamberton Conservatory